A new class of metrics for learning on real-valued and structured data: Introduction

 \section{Introduction}

-The development of domain-specific machine learning algorithms inevitably requires choices regarding data pre-processing, data representation, model selection and training, and evaluation strategies, among other areas.
-One such requirement is the selection of similarity or distance functions that play important roles in many stages of data analysis and processing.
-In a supervised scenario, for example, distance-based algorithms such as the k-nearest neighbor or kernel machines critically depend on the selection of distance functions.
-Similarly, the entire class of hierarchical clustering techniques relies on the selection of distances between data points that are sensible for a particular application domain.
-A number of other algorithms rely on the existence of metric spaces implicitly.
+The development of domain-specific learning algorithms inevitably requires choices regarding data preprocessing, data representation, training, model selection, or evaluation.
+One such requirement permeating all of data mining is the selection of similarity or distance functions.
+In a supervised setting, for example, the nearest neighbor classifiers \cite{Cover1967} and kernel machines \cite{Shawe2004} critically depend on the selection of distance functions.
+Similarly, the entire classes of clustering techniques rely on the distances that are sensible for a particular domain \cite{Tan2006}.
+Modern applications further require that distance functions be fast to compute, easy to interpret, and effective on high-dimensional data.

-While some approaches to data analysis and learning do not require all properties of metrics \cite{Margareta}, satisfying these properties is desirable.
-In data analysis, for example, calculating an average pairwise distance between different groups of data points may present difficulties in interpreting results if well-understood and intuitive geometric properties are violated.
-Similarly, in learning algorithms, the properties of a metric are important in proving the convergence of algorithms or in achieving computational speed-ups, and consequently better inference outcomes \cite{Elkan,DBScan,Simovici}.
+We distinguish between distances and distance metrics; i.e., functions that impose constraints on the general notion of distance \cite{book}.
+Although restrictions to metrics are not required in data mining \cite{Margareta}, a number of algorithms rely on the existence of metric spaces either explicitly or implicitly.
+Metric-associated benefits include well-defined point neighborhoods, advanced indexing through metric trees, provable convergence, guarantees for embedding, and intuitive result interpretation.
+Satisfying metric properties is therefore desirable and generally leads to computational speed-ups and better inference outcomes \cite{Moore2000, Elkan, DBScan, Hamerly2010, Simovici}.

-In this work we present new classes of metrics on sets and functions and frame several well-known metrics as their special cases.
-We then show how the new distance functions can be adapted to give information-theoretic metric spaces on the set of functional annotations of biological macromolecules.
-Finally, we carry out experiments to show that we can (approximately) reconstruct the phylogenetic relationships between species using these metrics based solely on the functional annotations currently available for their genes.
+In this work we present a new class of metrics on sets, vectors, and functions that satisfy all of the aforementioned properties.
+We identify well-known special cases and then show how these distance functions can be adapted to give rise to information-theoretic metric spaces on sets of directed acyclic graphs that are used as class labels in high-cardinality structured-output learning.
+We prove useful properties of the new metrics and then carry out experiments to assess their suitability in real-life applications.
+The new metrics exhibited good intuitive behavior and performed favorably against all similarity and dissimilarity functions evaluated in this work, including the Euclidean distance, cosine distance, Pearson's correlation coefficient, Spearman's rank correlation coefficient, and others.